Hello darkness my old friend, it’s come to load shedding again…

 Yes, that is correct, hygiene services don’t come to a standstill when the lights go out but a few things might go pear-shaped.
 Things that come to mind:

-People are probably not washing their hands properly as they are trying to minimise their time in the dark bathroom, which increases the risk of cross contamination.
-Click here to find out why it’s important to maintain hygiene compliance.
+- People are probably not washing their hands properly as they are trying to minimise their time in the dark bathroom, which increases the risk of cross contamination.

 This isn’t ideal as you will probably not dry your hands properly and we all know that drying your hands properly is just as important as washing them.